 It’s not perfect, but this was the first time I had done it, and I’m pretty happy with the result.
 Nana will be appearing at the Craft Room anyway!

 So, I promised I would say something about my Nana.
-Well, setting up a new business requires a bit of start up capital, and when my Nana a few years ago, she left me some money in her will.
-Before she died she made me promise that I would spend the money rather than put it away – because it had been saved for too long for too many rainy days that never happened.
-My Nana was always knitting when I was young, and she did tapestry and other needlecraft too.
+Well, setting up a new business requires a bit of start up capital, and when my Nana passed away a few years ago, she left me some money in her will.
+My Nana was always knitting when I was young, as well as tapestry and other needlecrafts.
 I’m sure my love of knitting comes from her (because my Mum is not really into that kind of thing at all!)
 So, it’s thanks to my Nana that the Craft Room is up and running, and I’m sure it’s a place she would have loved to be.

-The photograph too deserves a bit of explanation, because my Nana was in fact not a model despite the look of the photo!
-This photo was taken during the war while she was stationed in Reims shortly after D-Day.
-My Nana was a teleprinter operator who joined SHAEF (Supreme Headquarters Allied Expeditionary Force), and during this time she was serving under General Eisenhower, since a group of British teleprinter operators had been loaned to him to send and receive messages.
+The photograph too deserves a bit of explanation, because my Nana was in fact not a model.
+This photo was taken during the second world war while she was stationed in Reims shortly after D-Day.
+My Nana was a teleprinter operator with SHAEF (Supreme Headquarters Allied Expeditionary Force), and during this time she was serving under General Eisenhower.
 While they were in Reims the girls met many American GIs who brought them all kinds of treats and special gifts – one of these was a talented photographer.
-I don’t know if he was there specifically to take photos, and my Nana did not remember his name, but he took this amazing glamourous picture of my Nana and all the other girls who were there, declaring that they were quite as lovely as all the film stars of the day – and quite right too!
-After a few weeks in Reims, my Nana told me how there were German high officers in the compound where they were stationed.
-The girls were both a little afraid and hopeful that something big was going on.
+I don’t know if he was there specifically to take photos, but he took this glamourous picture of my Nana and all the other girls who were there.
+After a few weeks in Reims, my Nana told me how one day there were German high officers in the compound where they were stationed.
+The girls were both a little afraid and hopeful because something big was going on.
 And it was indeed something very big.
-My Nana was lucky enough to be on night duty when the message finally came down at 2:41am on the 7th May 1945, declaring peace, in the little red school house in Reims.
+My Nana was on duty at the Little Red Schoolhouse in Reims when the message finally came down at 2:41am on the 7th May 1945 – the message declaring peace in Europe.Save